laurlen2112/Pyber_Analysis/README.md

 [The Pyber line plot](https://github.com/laurlen2112/Pyber_Analysis/blob/main/analysis/PyBer_Plot.png):

- The information on the Pyber plot correlates with the above, showing the urban category with the highest fares followed by the suburban type and rural.
-Additionally, the peaks and valleys of the lines enables one to glean increases and decreases of rides per city type over a period of time.
+ The information on the Pyber plot correlates with the above, showing the urban category with the highest fares followed by the suburban type and rural posting the lowest fares.
+In addition to the above, the peaks and valleys of the lines enables one to glean increases and decreases of rides per city type over a period of time.
 Interestingly, all 3 city types appear to have a sharp increase in rides toward the end of February and a similar decrease at the beginning of March.

  Unfortunately, this increase and decrease cannot be explained by [this data](https://github.com/laurlen2112/Pyber_Analysis/blob/main/analysis/pyber%20analysis%20DF%20in%20code.png) because the data frame this analysis is based on only looks at: city, date, fare, ride ID, driver count, and city type.